yasharp83/BarlowTwins/Readme.md

 ---

-This project implements the [Barlow Twins](https://arxiv.org/abs/2103.03230) method for self-supervised learning on the **CIFAR-10** dataset.
-It then utilizes the learned representations from a **ResNet50** backbone (trained from scratch) to train a new supervised classification model.
-A comprehensive report detailing the implementation and providing **evaluation metrics** for the trained model will be included.
+This notebook demonstrates the implementation of the [Barlow Twins](https://arxiv.org/abs/2103.03230) for self-supervised representation learning using a ResNet-50 backbone on CIFAR-10.
+It covers data augmentation pipelines, model training, and visualization of training metrics.
+Additionally, it includes linear evaluation, achieving an accuracy of **62%** when fine-tuning a linear classifier using only **10%** of labeled data from CIFAR-10.